rickclephas/KMP-NativeCoroutines/README.md

     // The suffix used to generate the SharedFlow replayCache property names,
     // or `null` to remove the replayCache properties. flowReplayCacheSuffix = "ReplayCache"
+    // The suffix used to generate the native state property names. stateSuffix = "Value"
+    // The suffix used to generate the `StateFlow` flow property names,
+    // or `null` to remove the flow properties. stateFlowSuffix = "Flow"
 }
 ```